 We have a broad pipeline of both clinical and preclinical stage therapeutic and prophylactic programs.
 Our current therapeutic programs include VTP-300 for the treatment of chronic hepatitis B infection, or CHB, VTP-200 for the treatment of human papilloma virus infection, or HPV, VTP-850 for the treatment of prostate cancer and VTP-600 for the treatment of non-small cell lung cancer, or NSCLC.
 Our current prophylactic programs include VTP-400 for the prevention of herpes zoster, or shingles, VTP-500 for the prevention of Middle East respiratory syndrome, or MERS, and VTP-950, our next-generation product candidate for the prevention of COVID-19 infection.
 In addition, we co-invented a COVID-19 vaccine candidate with the University of Oxford, which we assigned to Oxford University Innovation, or OUI, to facilitate the license of those rights by OUI to AstraZeneca UK Limited, or AstraZeneca.
-This vaccine is now known as COVID-19 Vaccine AstraZeneca, which we refer to as AZD1222.
+This product candidate is now known as AZD1222.
 AstraZeneca has exclusive worldwide rights to develop and commercialize AZD1222.
-As of January 29, 2021, AstraZeneca has announced that AZD1222 has been granted emergency use authorization in the United Kingdom, India, Brazil and South Africa, among other countries.